Wondering What to Do in Budapest in 3 Days? Read on!

 Let’s start off with the things that you can do and see in Budapest.
 Below is a mix of some of the top attractions, monuments, buildings, and activities.
 We did a healthy mix of a few of them and so we’ll tell you which ones in no particular order.

 If you’re in Budapest for 72 hours you might consider buying a Budapest Card.
 This handy pass gets you on all public transportation and offers you discounts of 10-50% on over 100 attractions, entrance fees, food places, etc. We didn’t need it since we love walking and generally seek out free activities but it’s definitely worth checking out if you want a quick and easy way to discover things for cheaper without the added hassle of buying a ticket for the metro or bus again and again.
-Get your Budapest Card here!
+Discover Budapest with your Budapest Card!

 Visit the Buda Castle Complex on Buda Hill